PhilipCastiglione/philipcastiglione.github.io/assets/articles/intelligence.md

 This problem would be a signficant one if we were attempting to define what goals were purposeful or desirable.
 However, given that we want only to achieve a workable definition of intelligence, the problem with this definition is only the very same question chose to defer at the beginning of this process.
+The problem might be addressed through an approach at the [Value Loading Problem](https://www.edge.org/response-detail/26198) or alternatively might require a more fundamental philosophical tack.

-Choosing good goals is a tough, but seperate question.
-Intelligence at least, is the measurement of an agent's ability to achieve those goals, once they are drawn from a wide pool of possible goals, in a wide range of environments.
+Nevertheless this is a tough, but seperate question.
+Intelligence at least, we can accept as the measurement of an agent's ability to achieve those goals, in a wide range of environments.